w32zhong/w32zhong.github.io/_pages/about.md

 I started my Ph.D. study at Rochester Institute of Technology in 2017 Fall, advised by Prof. [Richard Zanibbi](https://www.cs.rit.edu/~rlaz/), but later paused and transferred to the current program in April 2021 due to the COVID-19 global pandemic.

-Before that, I have received my Master's degree in Electrical and Computer Engineering (advised by Prof. [Fang Hui](https://www.eecis.udel.edu/~hfang/)) at the University of Delaware, and my B.S. degree from Jiliang University of China, in 2015 and 2013, respectively.
+Before that, I have received my Master's degree in Electrical and Computer Engineering (advised by Prof. [Fang Hui](https://www.eecis.udel.edu/~hfang/)) at the University of Delaware and my B.S. degree from Jiliang University of China in 2015 and 2013, respectively.

 In my research, I have been working on creating a math-aware search engine.
 I have won two [best paper awards](/publications/) during my graduate study.